-It’s a good day for mice and rats in the Republic of China (aka Taiwan)!
+It’s a good day for mice and rats in Taiwan!
 Thanks to a whistleblower, PETA’s Laboratory Investigations Department got a tip that led us into high-level talks with National Yang-Ming University’s president about her school’s cruel pharmacology experiments.
 And what do you know—the university has decided to end not one but two of these outdated tests in less than nine days and instead use humane non-animal alternatives!

 Part of the first experiment called for students to pump the chemical strychnine into the stomachs of approximately 150 mice through surgically-attached stomach tubes.
 That’s right, strychnine—and then the students were required to observe and record the animals’ convulsions.
 The second experiment required the students to inject pentylenetetrazol, a convulsion-causing chemical, into approximately 135 mice.
 The students then had to inject acetic acid into the animals, which caused their bodies to contort painfully.